Skip to main content

 ALTER TABLE table2 [ON CLUSTER cluster] REPLACE PARTITION partition_expr FROM table1

-This query copies the data partition from the table1 to table2 and replaces existing partition in the table2.
+This query copies the data partition from table1 to table2 and replaces the existing partition in table2.
+The operation is atomic.

 Note that: